Rajpratik71/Mininet-wiki/Mininet 2.2.0 Release Notes.md

 The `--nat` option to `mn` can provide a convenient way to connect your Mininet network to your LAN or to the Internet.

-However, `mn --nat` will reroute traffic originating at your Mininet server or VM and destined for Mininet's IP subnet (`10.0.0.0/8` by default) to the Mininet network, which can break connectivity if you are using addresses in the same range in your LAN.
+Note however that `mn --nat` by design will reroute traffic originating at your Mininet server or VM and destined for
+Mininet's IP subnet (`10.0.0.0/8` by default) to the Mininet network, **which can break connectivity** if you are using addresses in the same range in your LAN.
 You can change this range using the `--ipbase` option.

 ### Errata